OSC-JYU/oscari-API/README.md

 # Oscari API

+**The plug was pulled on the project, so this repository is now archived **

 Oscari API is a backend for Finnish Oscari museum information system called Oscari (Oscari UI is released later).
 Oscari is based on CollectiveAccess with Finnish installation profile.
 In its current state Oscari-API is *NOT* a generic, third-party API for CollectiveAccess.

 Oscari API is designed for creating user interfaces for CA data.